 - The more that people take public transit, the less congested Vancouver’s streets become.

 - You can read a book or listen to music on your earphones instead of having to concentrate on the traffic.

-- At rush hour, buses often get access to priority lanes, and on SkyTrains and the SeaBus there is no traffic congestion at all.
+- At rush hour, buses often get access to priority lanes.
+On SkyTrains and the SeaBus there is no traffic congestion at all.

 - Residents of Metro Vancouver subsidize the cost of TransLink services through property taxes and gas levies.
-If you live in Metro Vancouver, you’re paying for the service, so you might as well use it!
+If you live in Metro Vancouver, you’re paying for the service already.
+You might as well use it!

 For more information on Vancouver’s public transit system and to see schedules click TransLink Information.